windkh/node-red-contrib-telegrambot/README.md

 cowchimp  for adding the support for node-red 1.x (async)

+JokerQyou  for adding the support for using webhook without certificate

 # Dependencies
 The nodes are a simple wrapper around the  [node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api)